 It took me some time until I figured out convenient access points which were reachable by public transport, for the tourist infrastructure is far less extensive as in the High Tatras, or other mountain ranges in Central Europe for that matter.

-Comparatively easy is the access by means of a direct bus connection to the Žiarska dolina entrance point (there is also a big parking lot), starting at the train station in Liptovský Mikuláš.
+Comparatively easy is the access by means of a direct bus connection to the Žiarska dolina entrance point (there is also a parking lot), starting at the train station in Liptovský Mikuláš.
 The bus drives about every two hours during the summer months and, as usual in Slovakia, the fare is fairly cheap (less than two Euros).

 Geologically, the Západné Tatry resembles strongly the Belianske Tatry (consisting mainly of limestone rock that is), what leads to a similar and very distinct vegetation.
 It appears greener, pristine and not as destitute of vegetation as the flora in the High Tatras that lies bulkily between those two smaller1 mountain ranges.